-Rules, norms and practices are therefore hugely significant for all institutionalists, and they make an important distinction between formally codified rules and more informally understood conventions and norms (Peters 1999).
-Exploring this distinction between formal and informal institutions and the interrelationship between the two has become increasingly important in recent years (Helmke and Levitsky 2006; Azari and Smith 2012, Radnitz (2011).
-Helmke and Levistsky (2004: 727), pioneers in this field in comparative politics, define institutions as 'rules and procedures (both formal and informal) that structure social interaction by constraining and enabling actors' behaviour'.
+Rules, norms and practices are therefore significant for all institutionalists, who make an important distinction between formally codified rules and more informally understood conventions and norms (Peters 1999).
+Exploring this distinction between formal and informal institutions and their interrelationship has become increasingly important in recent years (Helmke and Levitsky 2006; Azari and Smith 2012, Radnitz (2011).
+Helmke and Levitsky (2004: 727), pioneers in this field in comparative politics, define institutions as 'rules and procedures (both formal and informal) that structure social interaction by constraining and enabling actors' behaviour'.
 They see informal institutions as 'socially shared rules, usually unwritten, that are created communicated and enforced outside of officially sanctioned channels' in contradistinction to formal institutions which are 'rules and procedures, that are created communicated and enforced through channels widely accepted as official'.
-Others are now analysing the interaction between the two more systematically, emphasising for example the potential dynamism and adaptiveness of informal institutions as well as their potentially subversive or distorting roles and the possibilities for the creation of new ones (Tsai 2006, Grzymala-Busse 2010; Waylen 2012).
+Others are now analysing the interaction between the two more systematically, emphasising for example the potential dynamism and adaptiveness of informal institutions as well as their potentially subversive or distorting roles and the possibilities for the creation of new ones (Tsai 2006, Grzymala-Busse 2010).

 If we use this understanding of formal and informal rules, norms and practices, their role in change and conflict and the distribution of power as well as their role in maintaining stability and integration becomes centrally important.
 Any institutional change must mean changes to norms, rules and practices in all their forms.
 But because of differences in their approaches and frameworks, the main forms of NI understand change differently.
-Sociological Institutionalism (SI) finds it difficult to contemplate change and changes to rules as occurring endogenously.
+Despite some useful analyses of the role of 'institutional work', Sociological Institutionalism (SI) finds it harder to contemplate change and changes to rules as occurring endogenously.
 It is most likely to be exogenous as a result of new interpretive frames or fields coming from outside.
 SI's understanding of institutions and how they function can lead to a focus on cohesiveness, functionalism and stability - rather than being able to accommodate conflict and change.
-For Rational Choice Institutionalism (RCI), institutions are ultimately co-ordinating mechanisms that sustain or are moving towards particular equilibria, and so significant change must also be exogenous.
-In contrast Historical Institutionalism (HI) has a view of institutions, not as either cultural scripts or coordinating mechanisms, but as legacies of historical struggles (Mahoney and Thelen 2010).
+And for many Rational Choice Institutionalists (RCIs), institutions are ultimately co-ordinating mechanisms that sustain or are moving towards particular equilibria, and so significant change must also be exogenous.
+In contrast Historical Institutionalism (HI) has a view of institutions, not as either cultural scripts or co-ordinating mechanisms, but as legacies of historical struggles (Mahoney and Thelen 2010).
 HIs use concepts like path dependence and critical junctures to help them understand the role of interests and their interaction with structures in the emergence and development of institutions.
 Institutions and their rules, norms and practices therefore shape power relations with distributional consequences, disproportionately distributing resources to actors already with power - it is these power-distributional implications of institutions that motivates change.
 But somewhat paradoxically HI until recently has been better at understanding continuity and stability, and exogenous rather endogenous, change.